 What kind of world would it be if we all lived lives in sync with our personal values?

-The saddest part of my job.
+The saddest part of our job.

 Wanna know what makes me sad?
 So many people that I speak to through our work can’t say what their values are.
 They simply don’t know.
 Or if they do, they’ll tell you they value 50 different things.